 Optimal presentation creation plan

 First, let’s answer a simple question: Why does a presenter need planning in the first place?
 It’s simple.
 Following a plan allows you to work on the presentation step by step.
 With this approach, there’s minimal risk of forgetting to add important information or skipping a preparation stage.
 Additionally, working without a plan makes it easy to become frantic, get distracted, and juggle multiple tasks at once.
 This, in turn, leads to time overruns and increased fatigue.
 So, no matter how tight your deadlines are, never neglect the process of creating a plan.
-Note that AI assistants like Pitch Avatar from R4P can help save time and expedite this process.
+Note that AI assistants like Pitch Avatar can help save time and expedite this process.

 Preparation